rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 ... harvast, and then gifts will be brought to the Lord of Hosts ...
 Egypt.

-20 Isaiah naked and barefoot
+20 Isaiah naked and barefoot, as an omen against Egypt and Cush

+21 watchman, fall of Babylon, Edom, Arabia

+22 Shebna